devopsProjects24/microservice_deploy/terraform/README.md

     terraform apply
     ```

-    This should take about half a minute.
+    This should take atleast 2-4 minutes.
 If this all runs correctly, you will see something like the following at the end of all the output.

     ```
     Apply complete!
 Resources: 22 added, 0 changed, 0 destroyed.